deyuke/Bob-Vance-Koelkasten/README.md

 Clone the repository in the htdocs directory in the XAMPP root directory, then run XAMPP to enable PhpMyAdmin and Apache.

-Navigate to http://localhost/phpmyadmin/ and make a neq user with all permissions.
+Navigate to http://localhost/phpmyadmin/ and make a new user with all permissions.
 Then navigate to the SQL tab and copy all the code from the ```import.sql``` file and paste it in the query field.
 The database is now set up.

 After following the steps above, navigate to http://localhost/ (name of the cloned repository) /index.php